Complaints Procedure – Information for Patients

 T: 0800 169 7220

-The practice is regulated by the Regulation and Quality Authority who will take an oversight view of Complaints Management.
-Contact details below:
+The practice is regulated by the Regulation and Quality Authority, which will take an oversight view of Complaints Management.
+Contact details are below:

 The Regulation and Quality Improvement Authority